Blogger jailed for contempt of court in Network 7 case

 Last week blogger Shane Dowling was jailed for contempt of court after breaching a non-publication order in the legal proceedings between Network 7 chief executive Tim Worner and his former lover Amber Harrison.
 Dowling published the names of a further two women accused of having affairs with Worner, despite their names being suppressed by the court.
-Justice Harrison sentenced Dowling to four months, short of the maximum penalty for contravening a suppression order can be 12 months imprisonment.
+Justice Harrison sentenced Dowling to four months, short of the maximum penalty for contravening a suppression order which can be 12 months imprisonment.

 What are suppression or non-publication orders?